Colonne 1

 Day 1 - Research > Call for papers

-An effective fight against climate change and the global deterioration of natural environments and living conditions requires new methods and the mastery of highly complex tools.
-Today, thanks to BIM and digitalization, our design, construction, and production processes are presented with an opportunity for transformation and new usability.
+An effective fight against climate change and the global deterioration of natural environments and living conditions requires new methods and mastery of highly complex tools.
+Today, our design, construction, and production processes—through BIM and digitalization—encounter a unique opportunity for transformation and new usability.

-First and foremost, AI and algorithms offer unprecedented perspectives within this constrained transformation.
-Secondly, since Alan Turing and the cyberneticians, scientists have understood that living organizations are also materially structured by information, which is governed by mathematical laws.
+First, artificial intelligence and algorithms offer unprecedented prospects within this constrained transformation.
+Second, since Alan Turing and the cyberneticians, scientists have understood that living systems are also materially structured by information, and that this information is governed by mathematical laws.
 Moreover, life accumulates information within ecosystems, phylogenetic lineages, individual organisms, and genetic structures.
-This information forms a "natural noosphere."
-This immaterial entity is virtuously driven by chance encounters and structured by the action of natural algorithms.
-Life thus represents both a resource to protect, a model for managing complex phenomena, and a source of inspiration for capturing, processing, storing, or producing information.
+This information forms a “natural noosphere.”
+This immaterial entity is virtuously guided by chance encounters and structured by the action of natural algorithms.

-Furthermore, renewed forms of biomimicry, driven by a deep understanding of complexity—whether natural or artificial—shed new light on BIM practices.
-This presents an opportunity to prepare for new uses of this approach and to create new Bionumerical cultures.
+Furthermore, renewed forms of biomimicry—driven by a deep acknowledgment of complexity, whether natural or artificial—shed new light on BIM practices.
+This presents an opportunity to prepare for new uses of this approach and to create new Biodigital cultures.

-It is from this transdisciplinary perspective, at the intersection of biology and digital technology, that EDUBIM aims to explore BIM in its 2025 edition.
+It is from this transdisciplinary perspective, at the intersection of biology and digital technology, that EDUBIM proposes to approach BIM for its 2025 edition.

 • BIM and biomimicry

-• BIM and interoperability, data dictionaries, open-source solutions;
+• BIM and collaboration, BIM and interoperability, data dictionaries, open source

-• BIM and sustainability: energy efficiency, carbon footprint, Life Cycle Analysis, circular economy;
+• BIM and sustainability: energy efficiency, carbon footprint, Life Cycle Assessment, circular economy

-• BIM at urban and territorial scales, CIM and GIS;
+• BIM, urban and territorial scales, CIM and GIS

-• BIM and maintenance operations, digital twin, IoT, and HBIM;
+• BIM and operations/maintenance, digital twin, IoT, and HBIM

-• BIM maturity, new skills and roles, new project practices;
+• BIM and new organizational structures, BIM maturity, new skills and roles, new project practices

-• BIM and business development from the perspective of professional sociology;
+• BIM and business development, from the perspective of occupational sociology

-• BIM and innovation processes, the evolution of business models;
+• BIM and innovation conditions and processes, the evolution of business models

 Loading...
 Loading...